List of state highway spurs in Texas (1–99): Spur 19

 Spur 19 is located in Montague County.
 It runs approximately 0.24 mi from Loop 19 (Sixth Street) via Main Street to the western right-of-way of the Union Pacific Railroad (formerly the Chicago, Rock Island and Gulf Railway) at Ninth Street.

 Spur 19 was designated on September 26, 1939.
 The route was previously designated SH 2 Tap.

 Spur 21

 Spur 21 is the former designation of the southern section of Loop 21 in Spur.

 The Spur 21 designation was assigned on September 26, 1939, along Sixth Street, from SH 70 east of Spur to an intersection with Burlington Avenue.
 On May 19, 1942, the route was extended along Burlington Avenue to reconnect with SH 70 north of Spur, and the designation was changed to Loop 21.

 Spur 22

 Spur 22 is located in Robstown.
-It connects Business US 77 and SH 44.
+It connects Bus.
+US 77 and SH 44.

 Spur 22 was designated on August 30, 2001, on the current route to replace US 77 when that highway was rerouted.